EdPike365-Org/edpike365-blog/content/blog/jenkins-in-docker/index.md

 ### Create a bridge network

 This is so all of our containers can talk to each other easily later.
-This will become useful in Part 2, but we need it now so we can add Jenkins to it and not have to edit our Docker run code later.
+This will become useful in Part 2 of this Series (DinD).
+We set it up now so we can add the Jenkins container to it and not have to edit our Docker run code later.

 `docker network create jenkins`

 ### Create Docker run bash script

+Explaining the settings:

 - While we are experimenting, we want the container to disappear when it is stopped, so `--rm`.
-- We use the jenkins network created above.
+- We use the `jenkins` network created above.
-- We set up our stack with `--restart=no` so that the stack is only loaded when I `docker start` it.
+- To save local computer resources, we set up our stack with `--restart=no` so that the stack is only loaded when I `docker start` it.
-- Our JCasC steup (above) requires that we pass in the `JENKINS_ADMIN_ID` and `JENKINS_ADMIN_PASSWORD`.
+- Our JCasC setup (above) requires that we pass in the `JENKINS_ADMIN_ID` and `JENKINS_ADMIN_PASSWORD`.

-- Create a file named `docker-run.sh` and paste the code below into it.
+Create a file named `run-jenkins.sh` and paste the code below into it.
 Modify to taste.

 ```bash
 docker run --name jenkins \